vl4ds/Documentation/getting-started/first-smartapp.rst

     This describes the intent and functionality of your SmartApp.
 This appears in the SmartApp marketplace, so the better the description, the less confusing it is to users.

 Category
     SmartApps are categorized based on functionality.
 This is used by the mobile applications.
 When publishing SmartApps for your own use (which is what we will be doing), all SmartApps will appear in "My Apps" category.
-Just to be complete, go ahead and select "My Apps".

 Leave the rest of the fields as they are, and click the "Create" button at the bottom.
 This will create the SmartApp and populate it with some skeleton code.
 In the next section we will dive into using the editor to begin writing your first SmartApp.